Virus Bill Put by House Has Fans in Hard-Hit New York

 The mayor acknowledged Senate Minority Chuck Schumer, the senior senator from New York, is now in charge of “shepherding” the bill through his Republican-led chamber.
 It’s not yet clear when the Senate will take it up, he added later.

+Senate Majority Leader Mitch McConnell of Kentucky has been pushing for liability rejection for companies that want to force their employees back but don’t want to be held responsible if workers fall ill or die.
+That conversation, Birdsell said, is a “remarkable moment in American politics.”

+Specific workplace protections, Birdsell said, could make the bill more palatable to Democrats.

-“We know it’ll be a fight,” de Blasio said, following up with a direct plea to the president.
+“We know it’ll be a fight,” de Blasio said Wednesday, following up with a direct plea to the White House.

 “Mr. President, we’re looking to you,” he said.
 “Your hometown’s looking to you …. we’re one America, trying together to recover.
 We need you.
 You say the word, and the U.S. Senate will follow.”